|MInistry in Contemporary Culture - Does Evangelicalism have a Future? (Photo credit: George Fox Evangelical Seminary)|

-I'm organizing the rest of this post in a question and answer format, starting with each of my questions followed by a summary of coherent responses.
+I'm organizing this post in a question and answer format, starting with each of my questions followed by a summary of the coherent responses received.
 For the sake of brevity, the summary of responses will be just that - a summary.

 What are evangelical Christians taught about the value of proselytizing?